Planning on doing some sound recording in your home?

 Moving blankets are commonly used in lieu of acoustic blankets however they are not the same thing.

-Moving blankets are designed to help minimise damage to goods in transit, they are thick and provide plenty of padding which can help with noise absorption however they do not have the same outer layer that acoustic blankets do which allows sound to be absorbed inside them.
+Moving blankets are designed to help minimize damage to goods in transit, they are thick and provide plenty of padding which can help with noise absorption however they do not have the same outer layer that acoustic blankets do which allows sound to be absorbed inside them.

 The outer layer of moving blankets is often far more reflective so absorbs much less sound.
 If you are going to use moving blankets then look for a moving blanket with exposed fibres which will allow sound waves to pass deeper into the blanket.